WGKB: Black talk

 On September 29, 2020, Good Karma announced that WRRD would become a talk radio station focused on the city's African American community, branded as "101.7 The Truth".
 The translator station, W269DL, continued to utilize the 1510 AM transmitter as a signal source.
 It is the first full-time Black talk station in the market in seven years, after WNOV converted to a music format under new ownership, while WMCS (now WZTI) converted to oldies.
 WGKB's black talk format was also a local response to iHeartMedia's Black Information Network, which has not yet launched in Milwaukee.
 Its call sign was changed to WGKB on December 2, 2020.

 The new format launched on January 4, 2021, utilizing a live 7 a.m.–6 p.m. schedule of four programs that repeat at night, albeit exclusively over W269DL after WGKB's dusk sign-off.
-The acquisition of WGKB and translator W269DL by Good Karma Brands was consummated on April 30, 2021.
+The acquisition of WGKB and translator W269DL by Good Karma Brands (now Good Karma Sports as of August 2026) was consummated on April 30, 2021.